 This type of community-driven redevelopment is the essential factor for building a stronger, more vibrant heart of town.
 If your historic district is not already thriving, they may be only on the cusp of renewed greatness.
 Remember, they were built with life in mind, and built to last.

 Once your town's historic identity is secure, it becomes easier to approach revitalization and redevelopment in areas a little further out.
 But, don't let this idea hamper your desire to improve your own home and neighborhood today.
-Loving your own home, neighborhood, and the historic downtown are equally important in creating your own Green Heart Town paradigm.
+Loving your own home, neighborhood, and downtown are equally important in creating your own Green Heart Town paradigm.

 Creating a New Vernacular